AxelReich/Custom-Big-Int-C/README.md

 Memory Constraints: The size of the integers that can be handled is constrained by the available system memory.
 Very large integers may lead to memory allocation issues if system memory is exhausted.

-Future Improvements
-Negative Result Handling: Implement a mechanism to handle and return negative numbers instead of returning nothing.
 Multiplication and Division: Extend the class to support multiplication and division of large integers.
 Efficient Memory Management: Improve the memory management for handling very large numbers more efficiently.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-go
-Copy code

-Simply copy the entire block above, and it should work as a `README.md` file for your GitHub project.